weigert/SimpleErosion/README.md

 # SimpleErosion
-Simple C++ implementatoin of particle-based hydraulic erosion on a square grid
+Simple C++ implementatoin of particle-based hydraulic erosion on a square grid.

+Rendered using homebrew engine, written in C++ using OpenGL3 with control using DearImGUI.

 ![Banner Image](/screenshots/banner.png)